ahills60/Thesis-Template/README.md

 ```

 Within the document, the commands `\gls{label}`, `\Gls{label}`, `\glspl{label}` and `\Glspl{label}` can be used in place of abbreviated forms.
 These commands correspond with the lowercase singular, sentence case singular, lowercase plural and sentence case plural forms, respectively.
 LaTeX will automatically expand the acronym on the first instance and use the abbreviated form thereafter.

+Using the macro `\printglossaries` will create a new chapter and write appendix items after they have been compiled.

 To compile the list of acronyms, open up a terminal/command prompt session and run: